Coolie (2025 film): Plot

-Deva then captures Dayal's wife, Kalyani, who was revealed to be actually duping as a lover of Arjun, and demands Preethi’s release.
+Deva then captures Dayal's wife, Kalyani, who is revealed to be actually posing as Arjun's lover, and demands Preethi's release.
 Kalyani frees herself, kills Ravi, and reveals that she and Dayal were undercover partners.
-She orders Dayal to pursue Preethi, who escapes on a train but unwittingly calls Deva using a code from Rajasekhar, revealing she is Deva’s daughter.
+She orders Dayal to pursue Preethi, who escapes on a train but unwittingly calls Deva using a code from Rajasekhar, revealing she is Deva's daughter.
 Deva's aide sacrifices himself to protect her from Dayal, who survives.
 Kalyani tells Dayal to go to her car, which was parked.
 Dayal finds Arjun there.
 Dayal calls up Simon and reveals that he was alive, and kills Arjun in front of him.
 Simon goes to Chennai and sends his men to Deva's mansion to kill off Deva and Preethi's sisters, but Deva kills off his men with the help of his lieutenant, Kaleesha, and 18 coolies who worked with Deva.
 On reaching Chennai, Kalyani captures Preethi but is herself kidnapped by Simon's men.
 Simon kills Kalyani in front of Dayal, then seizes Preethi to harvest her heart.

 Deva storms the ship, revealing his past from 30 years ago as a coolie union leader in a North Indian town called Mandwa under Simon's father, Xavier, and his partner, Kakkar, who fought against their exploitation.
 When they tried to have 100 coolies killed to cover up their smuggling of drugs, Deva and Kaleesha led a revolt, eliminating Xavier at the cost of 70 coolies.
 A young Simon tried to witness his father's death, but his mother prevented him from doing so, with it becoming a traumatic event in his life.
 Telling Simon that Preethi is his daughter, Deva duels and kills him, and the coolies destroy the ship.
 Later, Deva, Kaleesha, Preethi, and her sisters are kidnapped and sent to a desert by a global syndicate leader named Dahaa, who is revealed to be Kakkar's son.
-Impressed, Dahaa offers Deva a place as his right-hand man; Deva agrees, on the condition that his coolies are spared.
+After recognising Deva, Dahaa offers Deva a place as his right-hand man; Deva agrees, on the condition that his coolies are spared.
 Dayal is eventually captured and buried alive.